Juan Van Halen: Adventurer

 In 1830, Van Halen went to fight against the Netherlands to participate in the creation of the new kingdom of Belgium in the Belgian Revolution.

-In 1831, as a "Condottiere" in the 15th-century Italian style, he formed a military brigade of Belgian subjects to defend Portuguese Liberals from the prosecutions of the absolutist King Miguel I of Portugal.
+In 1831, as a condottiere in the 15th-century Italian style, he formed a military brigade of Belgian subjects to defend Portuguese liberals from the prosecutions of the absolutist King Miguel I of Portugal.
 This was funded by Cadiz businessman, banker, and politician Juan Álvarez Mendizabal.

-Before and after the war against the Netherlands, Van Halen took part in the First Carlist War in Catalonia under generals José María Torrijos, Francisco Milans del Bosch and Francisco Espoz y Mina.
+Before and after the war against the Netherlands, Van Halen took part in the First Carlist War in Catalonia under Generals José María Torrijos, Francisco Milans del Bosch and Francisco Espoz y Mina.

-Van Halen returned to Spain in February 1833 after the death of King Fernando VII, but he would travel and make brief stays in Belgium and England from 1835 to 1838.
+Van Halen returned to Spain in February 1833 after the death of King Fernando VII, but he traveled and make brief stays in Belgium and England from 1835 to 1838.

 Since he was very close to General Baldomero Espartero, Van Halen joined him in exile in England when Espartero fell from grace in 1843.

 He returned to Madrid in 1854 and received the Great Cross of King Carlos III on 30 November that year.

 Van Halen first married Maria del Carmen Quiroga y Hermida in 1821.
 She died on 14 February 1859.
 After her death, Van Halen married Clotilde Butler y Abrines, the daughter of a Spanish Navy frigate captain, who died after 1854.

 Van Halen died in El Puerto de Santa María, Cadiz, Spain, at the age of 76.